-By the end of this day for the first time ever in the history of the European Union (EU) a member will leave the community of states: Great Britain.
+By the end of this day for the first time ever in the history of the European Union (EU) a member has left the community of states: Great Britain.
 This departure is called “Brexit”.
-An extension of time beyond March 29, 2019 may be doubted as this has to be decided unanimously.
-This means, the remaining 27 EU member states as well as Great Britain decide with one consent.
+During the transition period until December 31, 2020, EU laws are still applicable.

 According to an analysis from German Federal Statistical Office in the year 2016, German enterprises made sales to business partners in UK in the amount of EUR 86.1 Billion.
 This equates to 12% out of the total EU intra-community sales in the amount of EUR 707.7 Billion.